xGaurav01/FHIR-API-Server/README.md

     ```sh
     npm install
     ```
+3. Setup the PostgresSQL or MYSQL from official documentation of PostgresSQL or MYSQL:

-3. Create the DATABASE and TABLES using the `src/database.sql` script in PostgreSQL:
+4. After finishing setup of PostgresSQL Create the DATABASE and TABLES using the script file `src/database.sql` :

 4. Configure the database connection in `src/config/db-config.js` :
     ```javascript